What is cross-selling?

 The cross-selling technic aims to encourage customers to add more items and services to their carts.

-For eg, If your shopper is purchasing a T-shirt and you’re using a section on the product page or during checkout to encourage him to also buy a belt or bracelets, that’s cross-selling.
+For eg, If your buyer purchases a T-shirt and you’re using a section on the product page or during checkout to encourage him to also buy a belt or bracelets, that’s cross-selling.

 The up-selling aims to encourage customers to spend more, but to buy a more expensive version of the same product they’re considering, rather than adding extras to their existing order.

-For eg, If your shopper is purchasing a T-shirt and you’re using a section on the product page or during checkout to entice him to also purchase a higher quality or more valuable t-shirt (upgraded version of the same t-shirt), that’s upselling.
+For eg, If your buyer purchases a T-shirt and you’re using a section on the product page or during checkout to entice him to also purchase a higher quality or more valuable t-shirt (upgraded version of the same t-shirt), that’s upselling.